PaxtonRosenberg/rc1023-code-solutions/html-lists/html-lists-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the difference between an ordered list and an unordered list in HTML?
+- What is the difference between an ordered list and an unordered list in HTML? the order matters in an ordered list while it does not in an unordered list

-- Is an HTML list a block element or an inline element?
+- Is an HTML list a block element or an inline element? block element

 ## Notes